 Example Image 1 (Left) Example Image 2 (Right).

 The Ultra Violet Camera

 On the side of the Sun Bus is a special camera to demonstrate to visitors how sunscreen protects from ultra violet radiation.
-This camera only sees in the ultra violet spectrum and shows the effects of applying chemical sunscreens vs physical sunscreens on the user.
-Chemical sunscreens absorb UV light and appear dark through this camera (see example image 3); physical sunscreen, however, reflect UV light and appear white through this camera (see example image 4).
+This camera only sees in the ultra violet spectrum and shows the effects of applying UV absorbing sunscreens vs UV reflecting sunscreens on the user.
+UV absorbing, or Chemical, sunscreens absorb UV light and appear dark through this camera (see example image 3); UV reflective, or Physical, sunscreen reflects UV light and appears white through this camera (see example image 4).

 Visitors are provided with free samples of EltaMD sunscreen, a physical sunscreen, and can see a live feed of its effect on the video monitor integrated on the side of the Sun Bus.

 Example Image 3.
 Chemical sunscreens appear dark on the UV camera because they absorb ultra violet light.